denyspoltorak/publications/tools/Publishing_from_GoogleDoc.md

 3. Heading 2 style for groups of sections - outline level 3
 4. Heading 2 style for individual sections - outline level 4

-Please beware that now your book's title or blank lines from the title page may appear as stray chapters in the table of contents, unless you change their styles to default and set up their font sizes manually.
+Please be aware that now your book's title or blank lines from the title page may appear as stray chapters in the table of contents, unless you change their styles to default and set up their font sizes manually.

 ### Orphaned lines

-Google Docs prevents single lines of text from appearing at top or bottom of the page.
+Google Docs prevents single lines of text from appearing at the top or bottom of the page.
 LibreOffice Writer has two controls for that: `Orphan control` and `Widow control`.
 Both are in the `Text Flow` tab of the paragraph style dialog.

 You have to enable both of them for the `default paragraph style`.
 Please note that they are already enabled for headings.

-There is also a subtle difference in the logic of the feature: while Google Docs keeps a header, diagram and the following caption line together, LibreOffice Writer does not consider them to be a single paragraph, thus you may see a caption separated from its diagrams or a section header together with a diagram separated from the section's text.
+There is also a subtle difference in the logic of the feature: while Google Docs keeps a header, diagram, and the following caption line together, LibreOffice Writer does not consider them to be a single paragraph, thus you may see a caption separated from its diagrams or a section header together with a diagram separated from the section's text.
 Fixing that will likely require manual changes which may be as simple as inserting a blank line before every diagram with a caption.

 ### Tables

 Google Docs seems to generate tables with no padding.
 While the tables look good in Google Docs, in LibreOffice Writer the spacing between cells is smaller than the spacing between lines of text inside a cell.

-You may need to increase padding in the `Table Properties -> Borders` dialog for each table in your document.
+Thus you may need to increase padding in the `Table Properties -> Borders` dialog for each table in your document.
 There seems to be no easy way to select all the tables - you'll have to edit each of them manually.

 ### Transparency

 I used transparency to reduce the contrast of the background image on the title page of my book.
 LibreOffice Writer does not support transparency for images, only for page areas.
 I had to delete the cover image and re-insert it through `Page Style -> Area -> Image` to make it semi-transparent via `Page Style -> Area -> Transparency`.

+### Bullets and fonts

+If you use multiple fonts in a list, the list's bullets will differ in size.
+You'll need to left-click a bullet (this selects all the bullets in the list) and choose a font which will apply to all the bullets.

 ### Known bugs